How AC/DC Found Themselves Again on ‘Ballbreaker’

 Contagious lead-off single "Hard as a Rock," the melodically groovy "Love Bomb," and frantic album-closing title track delivered that familiar brand of cheeky hard-rock fun, capable of thoroughly satisfying radio programmers.
 Oh-so-naughty come-ons such as "Cover You in Oil," "The Honey Roll" and "Caught With Your Pants Down" sparked involuntary chuckles from every real-life Beavis and Butthead.

-And there were even a few surprising deviations from stereotypical AC/DC song subjects (sex and drink and rock and roll) to be found in “The Furor” and their rousing second single, “Hail Caesar.”
-But for dyed-in-the-wool AC/DC fanatics, there was no sweeter sonic cocktail than the finely-wrought, down-and-dirty, blue-collar spirit fueling comparatively understated ‘70s throwbacks like “Boogie Man,” “Burnin’ Alive” and “Whiskey on the Rocks” — all of which could have featured on 1978’s Powerage, in some parallel dimension of space and time.
+There were even a few surprising deviations from stereotypical AC/DC song subjects (sex and drink and rock and roll) to be found in "The Furor" and their rousing second single, "Hail Caesar."
+But for dyed-in-the-wool AC/DC fanatics, there was no sweeter sonic cocktail than the finely-wrought, down-and-dirty, blue-collar spirit fueling comparatively understated ‘70s throwbacks like "Boogie Man," "Burnin’ Alive" and "Whiskey on the Rocks" -- all of which could have featured on 1978’s Powerage, in some parallel dimension of space and time.

 Of course, this songwriting depth and diversity didn’t come easy.
 After insisting that AC/DC keep on honing each song to the point of impatience during pre-production, Rubin encouraged the band to rehearse them through and through, and then record together as a unit in the studio – allowing for only minimal overdubs after the fact.